 Striving towards and adhering to the highest standards in quality, consistency, and design, Robin’s creations are uniquely his own.

-The MCW team finishes their wood furniture with a non-toxic, zero VOC danish oil.
+The MCW team finishes their wood furniture with a non-toxic, zero VOC linseed oil.
 Several coats of polyurethane oil are then applied by hand to the tops of tables and case-goods to add additional protection against water and scratches.

 Many consider Robin a generational woodworking talent, and it is not uncommon for us to fill an entire house full of his work.